maticstric/ecs235a-aes/README.md

     2. `IV` — 4 x 4 array of bytes: change the IV for CBC mode
     3. `MESSAGE_ARRAY` — array of bytes (of any length): change the actual message to encrypt

-    Look into the main method to see what the script does.
+    Look into the main function to see what the script does.
 It should be very straightforward.
 It pads the message array, runs the key schedule, splits the message array into 128 bit blocks, and then encrypts and decrypts the blocks.
 Currently ECB mode is used but you can replace the encryption function with `encrypt_message_cbc` and add the IV as an argument if you want to try CBC mode (also change the decryption function being used).

 2. `decrypt_aes.py`

     This includes all the decryption functions for AES.
-It has no main method and shouldn't be run.
+It has no main function and shouldn't be run.

 3. `encrypt_aes.py`

     This includes all the encryption functions for AES.
-It has no main method and shouldn't be run.
+It has no main function and shouldn't be run.

 4. `encrypt_images.py`